KDE/cutehmi/tools/cutehmi.daemon.2/README.md

 # Daemon

-Non-GUI program, which allows one to run QML project in the background.
+Console program, which allows one to run QML project in the background.

 Daemon mode is currently supported only on Linux.
 On Windows program can be run in application mode only (`--app` option).